Foothills, Fruit and Gardens

 - Drive through Bilpin, stopping at any of the stalls and orchards selling local produce.
 Many farms offer pick-your-own when fruit and vegetables are in season.
 Experience cider tastings at cellar doors – Bilpin Cider Co and Hillbilly Cider – all made from local produce.
 Picnic at weekends at Bilpin Cider Co – delicious hampers can be bought and enjoyed on site.
 Enjoy fresh apple and pear cider made from real mountain fruit.

 - At Mount Tomah, stop at the Blue Mountains Botanic Garden (free entry) for stunning views and wander through this magnificent cold climate garden.
 Make sure you see the Wollemi pines here.
-Refuel at the tranquil food kiosk or the café/restaurant-The Potager – you can also bring your own picnic basket.
+Refuel at the food kiosk – you can also bring your own picnic basket.
 Wildwood Gardens, Powell’s Road, Bilpin, are open in the spring and autumn seasons.
 All the family will appreciate Wildwood.
 Enjoy the lovely gardens, fairy grottos, plant sales, gift shop and café.